jonaschlegel/archaeological-fields-and-methods/README.md

 - **[Aerial Archaeology Research Group - YouTube Channel](https://www.youtube.com/@aerialarchaeology)**: Features videos and lectures on aerial archaeology practices and discoveries.
 - **[Archaeology Podcast Network](https://www.archaeologypodcastnetwork.com/)**: Offers podcasts discussing various topics in archaeology, including episodes on aerial archaeology.
+- **[ArcheoTech Podcast - Integrating Aerial and Underwater Data for Archaeology - Ep 103](https://www.archaeologypodcastnetwork.com/archaeotech/tag/aerial)**: This episode discusses the Chapter 14 in “3D Recording and Interpretation for Maritime Archaeology” in the book “Integrating Aerial and Underwater Data for Archaeology: Digital Maritime Landscapes in 3D” (Springer 2019).
+- **[ArchaeoCafe Podcast - Episode 2-16 - Drone Archaeology](https://archaeocafe.kvasirpublishing.com/archaeocafe-podcast-ep-216-okeefe/)**: An interview with Katelyn O'Keefe about the use of drones for doing aerial surveys in archaeology and for looking at landscape change over time.
 - **[AARGnews](https://aargonline.com/wp/aarg-news/)**: The official newsletter of the Aerial Archaeology Research Group, providing updates on new discoveries, tools, and techniques.

 #### Conferences